Hi-Point Model JHP: Design

 Some aftermarket upgrades or modifications not sold by Hi-Point are available such as a milled aluminum rear sight, wood grips, a replacement magazine catch that converts the pistol to use 1911 magazines, a milled aluminum trigger, and a stainless steel guide rod.
 Also, the magazine spring is also approximately the same size as the Glock 43, for which there are stronger aftermarket springs available.

 Criticisms

 Hi-Point handguns have been criticized for their weight and size, however, they do help to reduce recoil.
 The JHP has also been known to have issues with magazine feeds and feed jams.
 To remedy this some owners have reported good results bending the feed lips of the magazine and replacing the magazine spring.

 Some consider the lack of a firing pin block safety mechanism in the striker fired design to be inherently less safe than other designs and, therefore not safe to carry in Condition One.
 However other firearms are similar in design such as the 1911.

 Field stripping a Hi-Point requires the use of a punch to remove a pin, while most modern pistols can be disassembled for cleaning without the use of additional tools.
+There is an aftermarket screw available to replace the pin, but disassembly would still require the use of a 1/16 hex wrench.